tonyskidmore/azure-subnet-query/README.md

 cd azure-subnet-query

 ````
-Query and export to JSON
+Query and export to a JSON file named after the targeted subnet.

 ````powershell